Diels Alder Reaction Orgo Lab

 The Diels-Alder reaction's versatility extends beyond simple examples.
 It finds application in:

-• Total synthesis of natural products: The reaction plays a crucial role in the synthesis of many complex natural products, including terpenes, steroids, and alkaloids.
+• Total synthesis of natural products: The reaction is key here in the synthesis of many complex natural products, including terpenes, steroids, and alkaloids.
 The ability to construct multiple rings with high stereoselectivity makes it an invaluable tool in complex molecule synthesis.

 • Polymer chemistry: The reaction is employed to create polymers with specific properties.
 The choice of diene and dienophile allows for tailoring the polymer’s structure and properties.